turingschool/front-end-curriculum/projects/module-2/fitlit-part-two-agile.md

 ## Project Requirements Rubric

 For the rubric sections below, you will be scored as **Wow**, **Yes** or **Not Yet** depending on whether you have demonstrated competency in that area.
 Each section lists examples of what types of things we may be looking for as demonstrations of competency.
-Just as there are many ways to approach code, there are many many ways to demonstate competency.
+Just as there are many ways to approach code, there are many many ways to demonstrate competency.
 These are just *some* examples.

 <section class="answer">
 ### Does the project demonstrate student understanding of the learning goals & concepts?